 This means that for something to be labeled as tequila, it must have been produced in the Mexican states of Guanajuato, Jalisco, Michoacan, Nayarit, or Tamaulipas.
-To produce tequila, the core of the agave tequilana plant is baked and juiced.
+Tequila is produced by baking and juicing the core of the agave tequilana plant.

-Then, this juice is fermented in barrels until it becomes alcohol.
-There are many excellent local brands of tequila that you can try in Mexico.
+This juice is then fermented in barrels until it becomes alcohol.
+Brands like Circo and Jose Cuervo are perhaps some of the best-known names in tequila on an international scale, but there are so many excellent tequilas that you can try locally in Mexico.

 In particular, look out for El Tequileño and Siete Leguas D’Antaño extra añejo.
 Mexicans themselves speak very highly of these brands.

-You will find dozens of tequila cocktails on the drinks menus in Mexico – both classic and innovative new recipes However, one Mexico drink that will always be timeless is the tequila sunrise.
+You will find dozens of classic and innovative tequila cocktails on the drinks menus in Mexico.
+However, one Mexico drink that will always be timeless is the tequila sunrise.

-The tequila sunrise was not actually invented in Mexico.
-We have Gene Sulit of the Arizona Biltmore Hotel in Phoenix, Arizona to thank for the drink.
+The tequila sunrise was not invented in Mexico and instead, we have Gene Sulit of the Arizona Biltmore Hotel in Phoenix, Arizona to thank for the drink.